finopsfoundation/framework/_resources/story--setting-goals-for-optimize.md

 permalink: /stories/setting-goals-for-optimize/

 title: Setting Goals for Optimize
-description:
+description: We have a $3m cost avoidance goal this year.
+We plan to achieve that by ramping up our reservation coverage to 80%.
-type: Member Story
+type: User Story
-source: FinOps Foundation
+source: Community Contribution
 story-title: Setting Goals for Optimize
 story-date: 2021-06-01
 author: